- B.A., French, Wake Forest University 1989

 - “La Crise de l’enseignement en Afrique occidentale française, 1944-1950,” Histoire de l’Éducation 128 (October-December 2010): 129-162.

-- “Navigating the Fourth Republic: West African University Students between Metropolitan France and Dakar,” forthcoming in French Politics, Culture, & Society.
+- “Navigating the Fourth Republic: West African University Students between Metropolitan France and Dakar,” French Politics, Culture, & Society 39, no. 3 (Winter 2021): 73-99.